VedantKumawat20/PYTHON_SQL_P3_WALMART/README.md

 ### 🔍 Project Background
 Modern retail businesses generate vast amounts of data.
 This project simulates a scenario where a data analyst is tasked with preparing and analyzing sales data from Walmart to derive actionable business insights.<br>
 📊 Insights and recommendations are derived across:<br>
-•	Sales Trends Analysis
+•	Sales Trends Analysis<br>
-•	Product-level performance   / category level performance
+•	Category level performance<br>
-•	Regional performance comparisons
+•	Regional performance comparisons<br>
-•	Customer behavior
+•	Customer behavior<br>
-•	 payment preferences
+•	 payment preferences<br>

 ### 🎯 Objective
 To build an end-to-end data analytics pipeline using Python and SQL:<br>
-•	data extraction using Kaggle API
+•	data extraction using Kaggle API<br>
-•	Clean and transform the data
+•	Clean and transform the data<br>
-•	Load into SQL databases
+•	Load into SQL databases<br>
-•	Solve critical business problems with SQL -- The goal is to deliver actionable insights that support growth, efficiency, and data-driven decision-making.
+•	Solve critical business problems with SQL -- The goal is to deliver actionable insights that support growth, efficiency, and data-driven decision-making.<br>
-•	Prepare and publish the project with full documentation
+•	Prepare and publish the project with full documentation<br>

 ## 2. Problem Statement